jmetzger/workshop-mariadb-windows/innodb/innodb.md

 ## innodb_flush_method

 ```
 Ideally O_DIRECT on Linux, but please test it, if it really works well.
+- no changes needed in Windows as we are using unbuffered
 ```

 ## 	innodb_flush_log_at_trx_commit